t-lin/t-lin.github.io/index.md

 Hello there!
 Welcome to my little corner of the Internet!

 ### About Me (the TL;DR version)
+I'm a mission- and vision-driven software developer with over 10 years of hands-on research & development.
-I'm currently finishing up my PhD at the University of Toronto, where I've been doing work, research, and teaching for the better part of 10 years.
+I hold an MASc and PhD from the University of Toronto, where I worked, conducted research, and taught for the better part of 10 years.
-My work and research focuses on software-based control and management of cloud infrastructures (more on this on the [research page](/research.html)).
+My academic work and research focused on software-based control and management of cloud infrastructures (more info on the [research page](/research.html)).

 3 random tidbits:
 1. I love science fiction, discussing about TV shows & movies, and eating all types of noodles.